Sweet Smile- Silent War Grandfather’s sister lives on the outskirts of the city, and he’s…

 Other vegetables—stacked in the parking lot.

-By the end of it, we were exhausted—but we had enjoyed the process.
+By the end of it, we were exhausted—but we enjoyed playing this game.

 Meanwhile, Papa was already dreaming about his next weekend adventure.